 Check the current conditions for each inlet crossing in the Section by Section guide for Walpole and Denmark/Albany.
 There you will find advice on how to make the crossings.
 Also consult the related Guidebooks and maps.
 There are canoes at the Irwin Inlet.
 The Torbay and Parry Inlet channels may need to be waded with care during certain times of the year and may be closed in dangerous conditions.
-The Wilson Inlet sandbar maybe crossed at certain times but check the Denmark/Albany Section by Section guide for conditions and other options.
+The Wilson Inlet sandbar maybe crossed at certain times but check the Denmark/Albany Section by Section guide for issues, conditions and other options.
 Some inlets have a sand bar for varying periods during the year which makes crossing no problem.
 If a sandbar has not formed then sometimes lengthy diversions are in place.
 You need to do your research here before you go folks!

 - Q: What equipment/food should I take?

 - Q: Can I bring my dehydrated food into Western Australia?

 Western Australia has very strict quarantine laws regarding bringing food into the State from both overseas and interstate.

 Commercially produced and packaged foods are generally subject to inspection on arrival in WA for insect infestation.

 Home dried (dehydrated) products are usually seized.
 Home-dried fruit is usually not acceptable unless the inspector is satisfied that the product is dried to the same standards as commercially dried fruit.

 Also if the food is cooked and then fully dried to the inspector's satisfaction, then it may be allowed in.

 So unfortunately there is no definitive answer as ultimately it will depend on the decision by the inspector at the point of entry into WA.